-Desert days at Samsara Desert Camp
+Desert days and nights at Samsara Desert Camp

 Head to the Thar Desert to experience a few nights in a luxury tented camp.
 We stayed at chic and alluring Samsara Desert Camp & Resort, an oasis hidden away in the dunes of Dechu, a two-hour drive out of Jodhpur, where you can take in the beauty of the desert without forsaking any level of luxury.